virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/customer-segmentation-r/README.md

 <br>

 ## 🏷️ Business Motivation
-- To predict customer segment at high risk of customer churn.
+- To predict customer segmentations at high risk of customer churn.
 - To find stategies to encourage customers to return to the service before they permanently churn.

 <br>